Valid and invalid positions in GpsGate

 The most common factors that make a position invalid, among others, are these:

-• The GPS device isn’t located under a clear sky.
+• The GPS tracker isn’t located under a clear sky.

 • The number of satellites at the current location is not enough to triangulate a position.